 Once this is established, you need to determine how much coverage will be necessary and what type of coverage will best serve your needs, and those of your parents.

 In the broadest sense, you can choose from permanent life insurance or level term life insurance.
 With term insurance, your elderly parent (mom or dad) will only be covered for a set period of time.
 With permanent insurance, on the other hand, the coverage lasts throughout the remainder of your parent's life.
-Permanent life insurance is a lot more expensive then term insurance.
+Permanent life insurance is not as affordable as term insurance.

 In addition, if your parents are quite old, term life insurance may be purchased to last until beyond youre the life expectancies of your parents.
 This is not to say that one is definitely a better choice than the other it is a very personal decision that must be based on your unique circumstances.

 The amount of coverage you need also depends on the overall purpose of the life insurance.
-If you are simply looking to have funeral and final expenses covered, an insurance policy with a small pay out of around $10,000 may be sufficient for the job.
+If you are simply looking to have funeral and final expenses covered, an insurance policy with a small pay out of around $10,000 may be sufficient for your needs.

 On the other hand, you may want a larger policy that can be borrowed against in case of medical expenses or that will help pay off other expenses in the event of your parent's death, for example, the dreaded estate taxes.

 Costs will vary depending on your parents health status and age.
-Obviously, the older they are, the more money the policy will cost.
+Obviously, the younger they are, the cheaper the policy will be.
 Also, if they have health issues like diabetes, high blood pressure (hypertension), have or had cancer, are overweight, plus many more conditions, the average cost of coverage will be higher.

 Here are some average costs for a 10 year policy for elderly women, non-smoker, and in fair health: